Teaching

 Advising

-In addition to teaching and research, I am the Graduate Programs Advisor for IST.
+In addition to teaching and research, I am the Associate Dean in charge of Graduate Programs for IST.
 One of my responsibilities is to provide general information to prospective students, so feel free to contact me if you are considering our graduate program.

-My former PhD students include George Chin, Cheryl Seals, Tracy Lewis, Jochen Rode, Lu Xiao (co-advisor), and Gregorio Convertino (co-advisor).
+My former PhD students include George Chin, Cheryl Seals, Tracy Lewis, Jochen Rode, Lu Xiao (co-advisor), Gregorio Convertino (co-advisor), Joshua Gross, Helena Mentis, Dejin Zhao, Bridget Blodgett (co-advisor), Hansa Sinha, Bernie (Nan) Zang, Honglu Du, Heidi Webb, Elizabeth Thiry and Na Li.